brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ---

 # {data-background-image="static/dogfooding.jpg"}
-## Dogfooding

 ::: notes
 - Sales people use this argument all the time
-- I drive this car my self.
+- 'I drive this car my self.'
 Suddenly we trust their review more
 - But there is some truth to this
 - Using the tools we make, is a great way to test, and improve them.
 - Early warning system